Jake Arthur: 2025

 On 19 May, it was announced that Arthur had been called into the Manly side for their round 12 match against his former club Parramatta due to Daly Cherry-Evans being selected by Queensland for the 2025 State of Origin series.
 On 30 June, Manly confirmed that Arthur had been released from his contract to join the Newcastle Knights.
 In round 23 of the 2025 NRL season, Arthur made his club debut for Newcastle in their 48-12 loss against Penrith.

 On 28 August, it was announced that Arthur had signed a contract to join English side Hull F.C. ahead of the 2026 Super League season.

 Arthur made a total of five appearances for Newcastle towards the back end of the season as Newcastle finished with the Wooden Spoon.
 Arthur's final game for the club was a 66-10 loss against one of his former teams in Parramatta.

+2026

+Arthur made his club debut for Hull F.C. in round 3 of the Challenge Cup where he scored a try in Hull's 60-0 win over Salford.

+On 28 August, it was announced that Arthur would be leaving at the end of the season after not being offered a new contract by the club.

+On 9 September 2026 it was reported that he had signed for Huddersfield Giants in the Super League on a 2-year deal.